Robert Rodriguez’s Hypnotic has an interesting premise but suffers from weak performances, editing, and a script that fails to resonate.

 While Robert Rodriguez’s Hypnotic has some potential, the film is unfortunately an uninspired mess.
 With weak visuals, performances and flat editing, it’s ultimately an unremarkable film that feels destined to be forgotten about by the viewer as soon as it ends.
 Although some of its concepts could lead down to potentially interesting avenues, what we’re left with is an uninteresting film unable to carry its own weight.

-Hypnotic will be released in US theaters on May 12, 2023.
+Hypnotic was released in US theaters on May 12, 2023 and is now available to watch on digital and on demand.